jsiny/jsiny.github.io/_posts/2019-07-29-codewars-kata-launch-school-109-oral-assessment.md

 My personal challenge before the assessment was being able to solve the 6 kyu katas in less than 20 minutes.
-Bear in mind that the problem given during the oral exam will be much easier than kyu 6 katas, but you'll be much more stressed out and prone to mistakes.
+Bear in mind that the problem given during the oral exam will be more or less of the level of 6 kyu katas, *and* you'll be much more stressed out and prone to mistakes.

 ### 7 or 8 kyu